XRPLF/xrpl-dev-portal/docs/infrastructure/configuration/peering/manually-connect-to-a-specific-peer.md

 Use these steps to manually connect your server to a specific [peer](../../../concepts/networks-and-servers/peer-protocol.md) in the XRP Ledger network.

-**Tip:** If you want to make sure your server automatically connects to this server on startup and remains connected later, you may want to configure a [peer reservation](use-a-peer-reservation.md) for that peer.
+{% admonition type="success" name="Tip" %}If you want to make sure your server automatically connects to this server on startup and remains connected later, you may want to configure a [peer reservation](use-a-peer-reservation.md) for that peer.{% /admonition %}

 ## Prerequisites